dominikschopper/fun-with-the-shell/README.md

   npm start
   ```

-then open in chrome-based browsers
+then open in chrome-based(!) browsers

 - [the presentation in the index.html](http://localhost:8088/) or
 - [the example page for all elements](http://localhost:8088/cofinpro-example.html)